-An example of this is that you were exposed to asbestos during your employment when your employer knew, or should have known, of the risks to you, even if you were unaware of them.
+For example, this might be if you were exposed to asbestos when your employer knew, or should have known, about the risks to you, even if you were unaware of them.

 If a former employer has gone out of business, it may be possible to claim against the employer’s insurers.
 If they cannot be found, it may be possible to make a claim under the Diffuse Mesothelioma Payment Scheme.